caracolazuldev/make-do/README.md

 ## Integration
 Installation will put the framework into a standard search path for make includes.
-You can activate the framework by putting `include make-do.mk` at the top of your makefile. into your make file to activate make-do framework.
+You can activate the framework by putting `include make-do.mk` at the top of your makefile.

 # Features